Home

 Crossroads Asia | Politics | Central Asia

-The vote will happen on June 5, just one month after the proposed reforms were launched.
-The reform package addresses 33 separate articles – about one third of the entire constitutional articles – and was developed by a working group that Tokayev established in March.
-The reforms are stated to transform Kazakhstan from a super-presidential system to a “presidential system with a robust parliament,” per Tokayev’s state of the union tackle on March 16.
+The vote will take place on June 5, just one month after the proposed reforms have been launched.
+The reform package deal addresses 33 separate articles – about one third of the overall constitutional articles – and was developed by a working group that Tokayev established in March.
+The reforms are mentioned to rework Kazakhstan from a super-presidential system to a “presidential system with a strong parliament,” per Tokayev’s state of the union deal with on March 16.

-An excellent-presidential system is one the place parliaments and courts are only nominally impartial, and the president and their administration have practically unlimited control over political decision-making.
+An excellent-presidential system is one where parliaments and courts are solely nominally independent, and the president and their administration have almost limitless management over political decision-making.
 Kazakhstan’s first step to a super-presidential system was the adoption of a new constitution in 1995 that was pushed by Nursultan Nazarbayev after dissolving an uncooperative parliament.
-Nazarbayev further consolidated his private powers with constitutional amendments in 1998, 2007, and 2011.
+Nazarbayev further consolidated his personal powers with constitutional amendments in 1998, 2007, and 2011.

-Nazarbayev began to loosen the president’s management with constitutional amendments in 2017 that slightly redistributed presidential powers to different branches of government and opened the path for the election of local representatives, at the least at the village level.
-However, Nazarbayev slyly maintained his personal management over Kazakhstan’s politics by together with provisions that protected him as “elbasy,” or chief of the nation.
+Nazarbayev started to loosen the president’s control with constitutional amendments in 2017 that slightly redistributed presidential powers to other branches of government and opened the path for the election of native representatives, a minimum of on the village degree.
+Nonetheless, Nazarbayev slyly maintained his personal control over Kazakhstan’s politics by together with provisions that protected him as “elbasy,” or leader of the nation.

 Diplomat BriefWeekly NewsletterN